gageracer/portfolio-nextjs/posts/MyStuff.md

   <img style="max-width: 30%" src="/images/mystuffgif/gif3.gif"  />
 </a>

 My latest and greatest web app.
 It's a note-taking app made with Svelte that is designed for any platform thanks to the PWA features.
 All user data is stored in the local system to prevent personal data leak.
-I seek to expand its functions.
+Currently, I have been working on it to expand functionalities.

 Some features are:
 - Compatibility with IOS, Android, macOS, Windows, and Linux,
-- Blazing-fast thanks to Svelte,
+- Lightening fast processing due to Svelte,
 - Has it's own state and routing,
 - Easy navigation with a simple design